jdvachhani95/rectangle-algorithm/README.md

 ### Algorithms

-- Analyze given rectangles coordinates and return one of the following
+- Analyze given rectangles coordinates and return one of the following (Test cases can be found here `src/analyze/test/stubs/`)

   - Adjacent (Proper)
   - Adjacent (Sub-line)